DevMountain/quoteBook/README.md

 * In your index.html file create the basic structure of your html
   - Bootstrap your app with ```ng-app="quoteBook"```.
   - Bind your controller to your body tag with ```ng-controller="mainCtrl"```.
 * In your app.js file create your angular app.
-Call it 'quotebook';
+Call it 'quoteBook';
 * In your mainCtrl.js file set up your first controller.
 Call it 'mainCtrl'.

 ####